aspose-cells/Aspose.Cells-Doc-md/english/javascriptcpp/developer-guide/workbook-conversions/html/hiding-overlaid-content-with-crosshideright-while-saving-to-html/_index.md

 ## **Possible Usage Scenarios**

 When you save your Excel file to HTML, you can specify different cross types for cell strings.
-By default, Aspose.Cells generates HTML as per Microsoft Excel but when you change the cross type to [**CrossHideRight**](https://reference.aspose.com/cells/javascript-cpp/htmlcrosstype), then it hides all the strings at the right side of the cell which are overlaid or overlapping with cell string.
+By default, Aspose.Cells generates HTML as per Microsoft Excel, but when you change the cross type to **CrossHideRight**, it hides all the strings on the right side of a cell that are overlaid or overlapping with the cell's string.

-## **Hiding Overlaid Content with CrossHideRight while saving to Html**
+## **Hiding Overlaid Content with CrossHideRight while saving to HTML**

-The following sample code loads the [sample Excel file](64716894.xlsx) and saves it to [output HTML](64716893.zip) after setting the [**HtmlSaveOptions.htmlCrossStringType**](https://reference.aspose.com/cells/javascript-cpp/htmlsaveoptions/#htmlCrossStringType--) as [**CrossHideRight**](https://reference.aspose.com/cells/javascript-cpp/htmlcrosstype).
-The screenshot explains how [**CrossHideRight**](https://reference.aspose.com/cells/javascript-cpp/htmlcrosstype) affects the output HTML from default output.
+The following sample code loads the [sample Excel file](64716894.xlsx) and saves it to [output HTML](64716893.zip) after setting the [**HtmlSaveOptions.htmlCrossStringType**](https://reference.aspose.com/cells/javascript-cpp/htmlsaveoptions/#htmlCrossStringType--) to **CrossHideRight**.
+The screenshot explains how **CrossHideRight** affects the output HTML compared with the default output.

 ![todo:image_alt_text](hiding-overlaid-content-with-crosshideright-while-saving-to-html_1.png)